Urologists & Sexual Medicine Experts & treatments for bladder cancer located in Beverly Grove, Los Angeles, CA

-Bladder cancer symptoms are nonspecific and sometimes can represent other urologic disorders.
-For this reason, our physicians perform specific screening studies to aid in the diagnosis.
-They perform a step by step approach to ensure the precise diagnosis is made for each patient.
+Bladder cancer symptoms are vague and can sometimes mimic other urologic disorders.
+For this reason, our physicians conduct specific screening studies to aid in diagnosis.
+They follow a step-by-step approach to ensure precise diagnosis for each patient.

 There are many associated factors, called carcinogens, which increase the risk of bladder cancer.
 Smoking and tobacco use carry the greatest risk, contributing to over half of the cases.
 Smokers carry four times the risk of developing bladder cancer compared to nonsmokers.
 Smoking cessation does decrease this risk somewhat with time.

-If a tumor is found within the bladder during screening, the next step will be a bladder biopsy.
+If screening reveals the presence of a tumor within the bladder, the subsequent step involves performing a bladder biopsy.
 This is usually a simple outpatient procedure utilizing endoscopic techniques (no skin incisions) to scrape the tumor from the bladder wall (called transurethral resection).
 When the tumor is superficial (confined within the lining of the bladder) and not aggressive (low grade) often this is all that is required to remove the cancer.
 However, when the tumor is more aggressive (into bladder muscle or high grade), more aggressive treatment may be necessary.
 Potentially a life-saving measure, a bladder cancer biopsy is extremely important in the treatment of cancer.

 Once bladder cancer is found, a pathologist visualizes the cells under a microscope to determine its aggressiveness (low or high grade).
 The cancer is also staged based on where it has spread.
 Tumors that are confined within the bladder lining are considered Stage Ta or T1.
 Tumors that invade the muscle wall are Stage T2, and those that invade beyond the bladder are termed Stage T3 and T4.